noInfoPath/noInfoPath-data/docs/noinfopath-data.md

  `joiner-many` assumes that it represents a multiple choice question.
  In order to keep the algorithm simple we drop all joiner items that match the parent key. (i.e. SelectionID)

+### one-one

+`one-one` enforces referential integrity between two table in a transaction that share a one to one relationship.
+When the child data/table as defined in the noTransaction configuration has it's an update is performed.

 ## noIndexedDB
 The noIndexedDB factory creates and configures a new instance of Dexie.